syncfusion-content/windowsforms-docs/WindowsForms/autolabel/Getting-Started.md

 [Click here](https://help.syncfusion.com/windowsforms/nuget-packages) to find more details on how to install NuGet packages in a Windows Forms application.

-## Adding the AutoLabel control through the designer
+## Adding the AutoLabel control via the designer

-The following steps illustrate how to create an **"AutoLabel"** control through the designer:
+The following steps describe how to create an **"AutoLabel"** control via the designer:

 1) Create a new Windows Forms application in Visual Studio.